 Terms and Conditions of use

-1.1 – “Operator” in relation to an aircraft means the person for the time being having management of that aircraft whether owner, user, pilot or otherwise and shall mean the person(s) or body or organisation (and their respective servants, agents and contractors) using, attempting to make use of, or having used, the facilities or services offered by the Company at the Airport or elsewhere.
+1.1 – “Operator(s)” in relation to an aircraft means the person for the time being having management of that aircraft whether owner, user, pilot or otherwise and shall mean the person(s) or body or organisation (and their respective servants, agents and contractors) using, attempting to make use of, or having used, the facilities or services offered by the Company at the Aerodrome or elsewhere.

 1.2 – “Certificate of Airworthiness” shall be interpreted in accordance with the provisions of the Air Navigation Order as amended or superseded.